AidanSpeakss/streamer-mode-for-firefox/README.md

 ## Known Issues:
 - Must be updated when new unsupported sites are reported (and manaully updated on Chrome/Opera).
 - Tab title is still visible during load, leaking personal information contained in the title.
-- Doesn't work on most Google products (working on fixes for this ASAP)
 - PII can be determined by looking for what text is changed (credit: u/cn0MMnb)

 ## Upcoming Updates: